Magna Carta Law Firm > FAQ Section > Deportation

 The most common reason for deportation is overstaying one’s visa.

-Other reasons include the following:
+Other reasons include:

 • The foreigner is deemed a threat to national security.

-What is the difference between Deportation and Blacklisting?
+What is the difference between deportation and blacklisting?

 Who shall bear the deportation expenses?